Avoid costly delays in Class C and D medical device registration in Vietnam. Get expert help—start today!

 1. Missing or Incorrect Product Information on CFS (Product Name, Model, Domestic Market Availability)

 This is a fundamental yet highly common error.
-According to Clause 3, Article 10 of Decree 69/2018/ND-CP, the CFS must clearly state:
+According to Clause 3, Article 10 of Decree 69/2018/ND-CP and Vietnam’s medical device regulations, primarily Decree 98/2021/ND-CP, the CFS must clearly state:

 • The product is manufactured and permitted for free sale in the domestic market of the manufacturing country or the country issuing the CFS.
 The standard phrasing should be: “Freely sold in domestic and overseas markets.”
 If the CFS only states “permitted for export” without confirming domestic circulation (a common error with Korean CFS), the dossier will not be accepted.